anjana250/diabetes_capstone/README.md

 2. Model Stacking: Combine predictions from multiple models (e.g., Logistic Regression, SVM, Random Forest) to create a meta-model that can improve overall predictive performance.

-3. Model Evaluation and Validation: ROC and AUC: Use ROC (Receiver Operating Characteristic) curves and AUC (Area Under the Curve) scores to evaluate and compare model performance more comprehensively.

-4. Ethical Considerations: Bias and Fairness: Evaluate your models for potential biases and ensure fairness across different demographic groups.
+3. Ethical Considerations: Bias and Fairness: Evaluate your models for potential biases and ensure fairness across different demographic groups.
 Consider techniques to mitigate any identified biases.

+4. User-Friendly Interface:Develop a user-friendly interface or dashboard for end-users to interact with the model, visualize predictions, and gain insights from the data.

+5. Continuous Learning: Implement a system for continuous learning where the model can be retrained periodically with new data to adapt to any changes and maintain accuracy.

 #### Outline of project